StatPal/Patalghor/Linux/install.md

+## Example
+I have shown how to install nano and R below (version of your choice).
+Installation of nano is written in more detail.

+### nano

-I will show how to install nano-text-editor (latest stable version, to be installed **somewhere in your $HOME directory, not system-wise**)
+I will show (in detail) how to install nano-text-editor (latest stable version, to be installed **somewhere in your $HOME directory, not system-wise**)
 This is **important** if you want to install something in HPC **without root access**

 ```bash